 “Chester’s issues are not with the plant,” said Kirkland.
 Instead, he blamed air pollution in the city on exhaust from the thousands of vehicles that travel daily on nearby I-95, I-476, the Commodore Barry Bridge, and Route 291 for causing the illnesses that residents attribute to Covanta.

-“Carbon monoxide from them those vehicles does more harm than anything,” said Kirkland.
+“Carbon monoxide from those vehicles does more harm than anything,” said Kirkland.
 “We’re surrounded by highways.”

 Roots doesn’t agree.
 His surprise victory in the Chester City Council Democratic primary was fueled in part by opponents of the Covanta plant who want him to push for its closure.